mr-narender/python-in-python/README.md

 - #### Colour Scheme
 - The snake board is set on a dark chequered background #202937 - RGB (38,52,69) #263445 - RGB (32,41,55).
+- A bright green is used to show the snake - #009f00 - RGB (0, 159, 0)
+- A dark red is used to represent the apple - #c80000 - RGB (200, 0, 0)
+- White is used to show the live score.
+- Game over interface is a simple black screen and white text.
 - #### Typography
-- One typeface is used to show the scoreboard (Monotype).
+- One typeface is used to show the scoreboard (Courier).
 This is used as it brings an arcade like feel but is clear to read, especially when in white on the dark chequered background.
+- The "play again" message shown when the game is over is displayed in Helvetica.

 ### Flowchart